andrelcmoreira/elf98/doc/equipa_format.md

 2.3 The colors

-The 'colors' field has 8 bytes of size.
+The 'colors' field has 8 bytes of size, 4 bytes for each color.
 Both background and text colors has the same structure: 3 bytes for the color itself (in RGB format) followed by 1 unused byte.

 2.5 The country